 What Is Estate and Trust Litigation Law?

-Trust and Estate Litigation Law – What You Need To Know
+Trust and Estate Litigation Law – What You Need to Know

 - Trust and estate litigation matters arise when there is a legal dispute between family members over property conveyed by a decedent in a will or through a trust.

-- Every person who dies leaves an estate, which is made up of all assets, including things like cars, homes, cash, and investments.
+- Every person who dies leaves an estate, which is made up of all their assets, including things like cars, homes, cash, and investments.

 - Trusts legally hold property that a grantor/settlor conveys to a beneficiary.
 This property is held by a trustee who manages the asset until a time when the beneficiary inherits the asset.